Seneca AIM EIS Fund

 EIS investments are high-risk and should only form part of a balanced portfolio.
 As must be expected with early-stage investments, some or even all of the companies in the portfolio could fail: the fewer the companies included in the portfolio, the higher the risk of loss if things don’t go to plan.
 You should not invest money you cannot afford to lose.

-There is a limited choice in the universe of AIM stocks that meet EIS qualification rules.
 As the price of an AIM business is driven by the market, the manager doesn’t have the same scope to negotiate entry price compared to unquoted shares.
 AIM shares could suffer extreme volatility if the market falls sharply.
 The difference between the buying and selling price of AIM-quoted companies is often wider than those on the main market.

 To claim tax relief, you will need EIS3 certificates, normally issued once shares have been allotted.
 This can take several months: please check the deployment timescales carefully.
 Tax reliefs depend on the portfolio companies maintaining their EIS-qualifying status.
 Remember, tax rules can change and benefits depend on circumstances.